orion-project/rezonator2/docs/build.md

 ### CMake

-CMake is automatically available by default when Qt is installed.
+CMake could be installed separately or as part of Qt installation.

 ### vcpkg